Our Work

 Global collaboration on evidence synthesis for improved human health

-At the Texas A&M Agriculture, Food and Nutrition Evidence Center, some of the world’s preeminent nutrition scientists collaborate on evidence syntheses and pivotal projects.
+At the Agriculture, Food, and Nutrition Evidence Center, some of the world’s preeminent nutrition scientists collaborate on evidence syntheses and pivotal projects.
 We partner with premier organizations and institutes from around the globe to identify opportunities to improve human health by synthesizing the evidence to inform evidence-based policies.
+Our projects are listed below.

 Assessing Excess Adiposity in Children and Adolescents